 GedSite's GEDCOM reader has many general-purpose processing options.
 A mix of general-purpose and application-specific configuration options associate processing rules with GEDCOM sequences.
-That means, for example, a processing option may be applied to GEDCOM files from multiple applications.
+That means, for example, shared logic may be applied to GEDCOM files from different applications.

 For information about how GedSite processes GEDCOM files written by certain applications, click one of the links below.

 If your application is not listed below, that does not mean that GedSite will not process your GEDCOM file.
 It only means that notable, application-specific rules have not been added for it.
 GedSite will produce a web site from any valid GEDCOM 5.5 or 5.5.1 file.